l7mp/stunner/doc/SCALING.md

 [Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) is one of the key features in Kubernetes.
 It is a feature in which the cluster is capable of increasing the number of pods as the demand for a service increases and decrease the number of pods as the requirement decreases.

-The biggest advantage of using Kubernetes for autoscaling is it reduces operational costs and saves you from a lot of head-scratching since it simplifies management and improves service quality.
+The biggest advantage of using Kubernetes for autoscaling is it reduces operational costs and saves you from a lot of head-scratching by simplifying management and improving service quality.
 You do not need to guess the number of nodes or pods needed to run your workloads.
 It scales up or down dynamically based on resource utilization, thus saving you dollars.

 When defining a Kubernetes deployment's [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/), it is a recommended practice to *not* go for an indefinite amount of CPUs ([which would be vertical scaling instead horizontal scaling](https://openmetal.io/docs/edu/openstack/horizontal-scaling-vs-vertical-scaling/)) but to keep the limits down and scale out (increase) the number of running pods if needed.
 Scaling a service might be scary and complex, this guide aims to overcome the fear.